Psalms For Life

 With God in the real world

-In our dog-eat-dog world, people say you either eat or get eaten.
+In our dog-eat-dog world, they say you either devour or get devoured.
 This psalm advocates a different approach, one of trusting God to fight for us.

 A David psalm.
 When Saul put his house under surveillance in order to kill him.